 Installation photograph, We Live in Painting: The Nature of Color in Mesoamerican Art, Los Angeles County Museum of Art, September 15, 2024–September 1, 2025, photo © Museum Associates/LACMA

 The documentary Harvesting Color: Ancestral Recipes for Today’s World follows Marina Martínez Pedro, Eva Pérez Martínez, Jesús Lozano Paredes, Alfonso Nava Larios, Gisela Martínez Morales, and Rodolfo Rojas Bello, a group of artists from Xalitla as they reconnect with these ancestral recipes and their cultural inheritance, and revitalize the manufacture and use of natural pigments in their painting practice through these workshops.
+The film was written and directed by Alexa Oona Schulz.

-The documentary, produced in collaboration with the Institute of Aesthetic Research of the National Autonomous University of Mexico (UNAM), is currently on view in the exhibition We Live in Painting: The Nature of Color in Mesoamerican Art, which explores the science, art, and cosmology of color in Mesoamerica, following histories of colonialism and industrialization that have minimized the deep significance of color in the Indigenous Americas.
+Harvesting Color, produced in collaboration with the Institute of Aesthetic Research of the National Autonomous University of Mexico (UNAM), is currently on view in the exhibition We Live in Painting: The Nature of Color in Mesoamerican Art, which explores the science, art, and cosmology of color in Mesoamerica, following histories of colonialism and industrialization that have minimized the deep significance of color in the Indigenous Americas.
 You can also watch the full film below.
 Inspired by the colors in the Florentine Codex, LACMA commissioned paintings from each artist to record Indigenous Nahua knowledge today, which are also on view in the exhibition.

 We Live in Painting: The Nature of Color in Mesoamerican Art is on view in the Resnick Pavilion through September 1, 2025.